BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_good/thorins_company.md

 ## ADDITIONAL RULES

 A Thorin's Company warband is always a single warband made up entirely of Heroes, and can even extend beyond the normal model limits for a warband.
 The Hero with the highest Heroic Tier is treated as being the warband's captain.
-Additionally, all models from this army list gain Heroic March.
+Additionally, all models from this army list gain [Heroic March].

 ## ARMY BONUS